openstack/project-team-guide/doc/source/bugs.rst

 Assigned To
 -----------

 The person currently working to fix this bug.
-Must be set by In progress stage.
+Must be set by `In Progress` stage.

 Milestone
 ---------